Nadrieril/pest_consume/README.md

 ## Implementing a parser

-Let's start with a pest grammar:
+Let's start with a pest grammar for parsing CSV files:

-`grammar.pest`:
 ```
 field = { (ASCII_DIGIT | "." | "-")+ }
 record = { field ~ ("," ~ field)* }